-We are also studying the potentials of locally-developed technology using agro wastes, such as coconut husks, com cobs, and coffee hulls, for brick-making, grain drying and power generation.
+We are also studying the potentials of locally developed technology using agro wastes, such as coconut husks, corn cobs, and coffee hulls, for brickmaking, grain drying, and power generation.
 This is called the gasifier-combustor.
-If one- fifth of these agro wastes replace the 4,000,000 barrels of bunker fuel we now use for power-generation, we could save about $70,000,000 yearly.
+If one-fifth of these agro wastes replace the 4 million barrels of bunker fuel we now use for power generation, we could save about $70 million yearly.

 Our advances in these areas received further boost from our accomplishments in the peace and order scene.

-63 ranking communist leaders were neutralized.
-Of this, 12 were top ranking national leaders of the CPP/NPA.
+Sixty-three ranking communist leaders were neutralized.
+Of this, 12 were top ranking national leaders of the CPP-NPA.

-We have reduced the fighting strength of the CPP/NPA by 19 percent by the end of 1989.
-And we brought down the number of communist affected barangays by nearly two thousand, or 25 percent of the total number in 1988.
+We have reduced the fighting strength of the CPP-NPA by 19% by the end of 1989.
+And we brought down the number of communist-affected barangays by nearly 2,000, or 25% of the total number in 1988.

 These gains would have been meaningless without advances in the area of justice.
 Here, we directed our efforts over the past 12 months at further improving the investigation and prosecution processes, and at providing our less privileged countrymen with much better access to our justice system.

 We initiated the prosecution of civilians who took part in the failed December coup, which cases are now pending in our courts.
 We also prosecuted and secured the conviction of the accused in such celebrated cases as the murder of Secretary Jaime Ferrer; the murder of NAMFREL volunteers in Quirino; the murder of Fr.
 Carl Schmitz; and the attempted large-scale smuggling of firearms.